Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 </article>

-It's time for the obligatory reminder that the Enneagram is not a one-size-fits-all solution for every relationship.
+The Enneagram is not a one-size-fits-all solution for every relationship.
 Everyone is unique, and many factors influence how we communicate and connect.
 However, by using the Enneagram to understand yourself and those around you, you can create a foundation for deeper, more fulfilling relationships.

 If you found this helpful, sign up and join 9takes below ⬇️.
 Of course, you are free to decline, but there is much more to explore. 🚀